Dariia/parcel-tracking/README.md

 Will run cypress on desktop.

+- Before running cypress tests `npm run build` and `npm run start` need to be executed.

 ### `npm run cypress:all`

 Will run all automated tests in a headless mode in chrome.
 Statistics will be available in console and in `mochawesome-report` directory in root.

+- Before running cypress tests `npm run build` and `npm run start` need to be executed.

 ### `npm run build`